Tailwind CSS vs. Semantic CSS

 But naming things is unnecessary

 Naming things is a skill.
 You name things that repeat.
 Think of function names in JavaScript or component names in Figma.
 The same goes for CSS class names.
 Be good at naming, and you can move from repeating things to re-using things.
-That is: you can move from this:
+That is: You can move from this:

-<!-- utility- first css -->
+<!-- utility-first css -->

 <button className="group mb-8 flex h-10 w-10